marmelab/react-admin/docs/DateInput.md

 Ideal for editing dates, `<DateInput>` renders an HTML `<input type="date">` element, that most browsers display as a  [date picker](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/date).

-If you don't want to use your browser's legacy component and want to use a more customized one, you can use [MUI's twin component DatePicker](https://mui.com/x/react-date-pickers/date-picker/) documented in the [Material UI](#material-ui) section.

 <video controls autoplay playsinline muted loop>
   <source src="./img/date-input.webm" type="video/webm"/>
   <source src="./img/date-input.mp4" type="video/mp4"/>